vincenzo2202/Backend_tatto-studio_API_DB/README.md

                 "phone_number": 24364066
             }
         ```
-         - Auth: `Introduce el token para crear el worker`
+         - Auth: `Enter the token to create the worker.`

     - DELETE USERS BY SUPER ADMIN